Jmercad4/the_human_cannonball/_internal/PROGRESS.md

 Let's keep track of weekly progress, goals, and tasks.

 ## Week 1: Feb 26

+- Move controls to the bottom
+- Big controls
+- Wheel for angle adjustment
+- Slider for power
+- Fire button

 1. Finish Design Docs
 2. Set up dev environment on you system
     1. Get introduced to Phaser framework